flutter-tizen/flutter-tizen/doc/get-started.md

 ![Starter app](images/starter-app.png)

+Note: If the app installation fails with an error, make sure you have created a valid certificate profile in _Certificate Manager_.
+For more information, refer to [TPK installation troubleshooting](https://github.com/flutter-tizen/flutter-tizen/wiki/TPK-installation-troubleshooting).

 ## Try hot reload

 Flutter's ability to reload the code of a live running app without restarting or losing app state is called [Stateful Hot Reload](https://flutter.dev/docs/development/tools/hot-reload).
 After launching an app using the `run` command, you will see this help message:

 ```
-Waiting for Tizen SM-R800 to report its views...
-11ms
 Syncing files to device Tizen SM-R800...
 516ms

 Flutter run key commands.
 r Hot reload. 🔥🔥🔥
 R Hot restart.
-h Repeat this help message.
+h List all available interactive commands.
 d Detach (terminate "flutter run" but leave application running).
 c Clear the screen
 q Quit (terminate the application on the device).

-An Observatory debugger and profiler on Tizen SM-R800 is available at: http://127.0.0.1:34025/wG7X7TSM38k=/
+A Dart VM Service on Tizen SM-R800 is available at: http://127.0.0.1:34025/wG7X7TSM38k=/
 ```

 Simply make any change to the app source (`lib/main.dart`), type `r`, and check if the change is made to the running app.